jalexstark/heptodes/zebraix/doc/src/background/RatQuad.md

 can choose a distribution of points that is symmetric or with a chosen degree of asymmetry.
 We can also choose the central spread.

-A key feature of this four-point specification of RQSs is that it is consistent under affine transformation.
-While an affine transformation may result in unequal changes to the distances to control points, the RQS is consistently transformed.
+A key feature of this four-point specification of RQCs is that it is consistent under affine transformation.
+While an affine transformation may result in unequal changes to the distances to control points, the RQC is consistently transformed.

 # Topic: Arc angles

 ## Quarter circles and semicircles

-![Quarter-circle and semicircle surves.
-The left curve shows the control points for a quarter circle, for which the RQS formula combines the tan-half-angle formulae for sine and cosine.
+![Quarter-circle and semicircle curves.
+The left curve shows the control points for a quarter circle, for which the RQC formula combines the tan-half-angle formulae for sine and cosine.
 If we extend the range of tan half angles to
 $[-1,1]$, we get a semicircle.
-RQS paths require a parameter in the range
+RQC paths require a parameter in the range
 $[0,1]$, but we can obtain the wider range by simple scale and offset.
 The corresponding control points are shown for the right curve\label{figD}.](figs-ratquad/RatQuad-D.svg)

-A RQS can be used to generate a quarter circle if it is formulated in terms of tan half angles.
+A RQC can be used to generate a quarter circle if it is formulated in terms of tan half angles.
 That is, we can write

 $$